Boeing B-52 Stratofortress: B-52 and maritime operations

-The B-52 can be highly effective for ocean surveillance and can assist the Navy in anti-ship and mine-laying operations.
+The B-52 can be employed in ocean surveillance, anti-ship and mine-laying operations.
 For example, a pair of B-52s, in two hours, can monitor 140000 mi2 of the ocean surface.
-During the 2018 Baltops exercise B-52s conducted mine-laying missions off the coasts of Sweden, simulating a counter-amphibious invasion mission in the Baltic.
+During the 2018 Baltops exercise, B-52s conducted mine-laying missions off the coast of Sweden, simulating a counter-amphibious invasion mission in the Baltic.

 In the 1970s, the U.S. Navy worried that combined attacks from Soviet bombers, submarines, and warships could overwhelm its defenses and sink its aircraft carriers.
 After the Falklands War, US planners feared the damage that could be created by 200 mi-range missiles carried by Tupolev Tu-22M "Backfire" bombers and 250 mi-range missiles carried by Soviet surface ships.
-New US Navy's maritime strategy in the early 1980s called for the aggressive use of carriers and surface action groups against the Soviet navy.
-To help protect the carrier battle groups, some B-52G were modified to fire Harpoon anti-ship missiles.
+New US Navy maritime strategy in the early 1980s called for the aggressive use of carriers and surface action groups against the Soviet navy.
+To help protect the carrier battle groups, some B-52Gs were modified to fire Harpoon anti-ship missiles.
 These bombers were based in Guam and Maine in the later 1970s to support both the Atlantic and Pacific fleets.
-In case of war, B-52s would coordinate with tanker support and surveillance by AWACS and Navy planes.
-B-52Gs could strike Soviet navy targets on the flanks of the US carrier battle groups, leaving them free to concentrate on offensive strikes against Soviet surface combatants.
-Mines laid down by B-52s could establish minefields in significant enemy chokepoints (mainly the Kuril Islands and the GIUK gap).
+In case of war, B-52s would coordinate with tanker support and surveillance aircraft.
+B-52Gs could strike Soviet Navy targets on the flanks of the US carrier battle groups, leaving them free to concentrate on offensive strikes against Soviet surface combatants.
+Mines laid by B-52s could establish minefields in significant enemy chokepoints (mainly the Kuril Islands and the GIUK gap).
 These minefields would force the Soviet fleet to disperse, making individual ships more vulnerable to Harpoon attacks.

-From the 1980s B-52Hs were modified to use Harpoons in addition to a wide range of cruise missiles, laser- and satellite-guided bombs, and unguided munitions.
+From the 1980s, B-52Hs were modified to use a wide range of cruise missiles, laser- and satellite-guided bombs, and unguided munitions.
 B-52 bomber crews honed sea-skimming flight profiles that would allow them to penetrate stiff enemy defenses and attack Soviet ships.